 The film media is studied in workshops for capacities of registration, analysis and communication of landscape architectural agendas.
 How the film media can generate or empower new values in landscape architectural design.
 A design project integrating film or spanning from film is expected as a final result.

 The main objectives of the studio are to provide different

-academic and artistic competence for the understanding of time,
+academic and artistic competence for understanding of time, space

-space and landscape.
-It focuses on the film media's
+and landscape.
+It focuses on the film media's effects on

 The aim of the studio project itself is to gain insight into

 (1) the theoretical discourse on time and space